mrx7014/HorizonUX/misc/HorizonInstaller/README.md

 - **OUTFD**: WARNING!
 IF YOU CHANGE THIS, THE TEXTS WON'T FUCKING PRINT.
 - **ZIPFILE**: Don't change this, this is the path string of the installation package.

+## Variables to edit before compiling this source (include/HorizonInstaller.h):
+- **partitionFlashables**: This is a string value, which is used to tell the program on what to flash.
+- **partitionBlockPaths**: This is also a string value and it should be in a order from **partitionFlashables**
+- **filesToExtractFromTheZip**: Again, string value and all it does is just extract necessary shits
+- **supportedDevicesList**: for detecting your device model.

 ## Please do note that you shouldn't change any variables that are not mentioned here unless yk anything about it.